inkVerb/Guru/201-shell/Lesson-12.md

 *Take note of:* ^K ^W ^O ^X M-U

 *Note* ^Z *will "stop" the nano session, not "undo"*
-- If you ^Z back to the terminal, use `fg` from [Shell 101 Lesson 0](https://github.com/inkVerb/Guru/blob/master/101-shell/Lesson-00.md)
+- If you ^Z back to the terminal, resume with `fg nano`, see [Shell 101 Lesson 0](https://github.com/inkVerb/Guru/blob/master/101-shell/Lesson-00.md)

 ### vi (Vim)